NVIDIA/NeMo/README.md

 from the command line, using hydra.
 The conversion script must be launched in a multi-node job.

-To run the conversion pipeline to convert a 126M checkpoint stored in /mount/results/gpt3_126m/checkpoints, run:
+To run the conversion pipeline to convert a 126M checkpoint stored in `/mount/results/gpt3_126m/checkpoints`, run:
 ```
 python3 /opt/bignlp/bignlp-scripts/main.py run_data_preparation=False run_training=False run_conversion=True run_finetuning=False    \
 run_evaluation=False cluster_type=bcp bignlp_path=/opt/bignlp/bignlp-scripts data_dir=/mount/data/the_pile_gpt3 \
 base_results_dir=/mount/results conversion.model.vocab_file=/mount/data/bpe/vocab.json \
 conversion.model.merge_file=/mount/data/bpe/merges.txt conversion.run.results_dir=/mount/results/gpt3_126m/convert_nemo \
 conversion.model.checkpoint_folder=/mount/results/gpt3_126m/checkpoints conversion.model.tensor_model_parallel_size=1 \
 >> /results/convert_gpt3_log.txt 2>&1
 ```
-The command above assumes you mounted the data workspace in /mount/data, and the results workspace in /mount/results.
+The command above assumes you mounted the data workspace in `/mount/data`, and the results workspace in `/mount/results`.
-The stdout and stderr outputs will also be redirected to the /results/convert_gpt3_log.txt file, to be able to download the logs from NGC.
+The stdout and stderr outputs will also be redirected to the `/results/convert_gpt3_log.txt` file, to be able to download the logs from NGC.
 Any other parameter can also be added to the command to modify its behavior.

 #### 4.7.2.
 T5 Conversion
 <a id="markdown-t5-conversion" name="t5-conversion"></a>

-The configuration used for the checkpoint conversion needs to be specified in the conf/config.yaml file, specifying the conversion parameter, which specifies the file to use for conversion purposes.
+The configuration used for the checkpoint conversion needs to be specified in the `conf/config.yaml` file, specifying the conversion parameter, which specifies the file to use for conversion purposes.
 The conversion parameter needs to be set to `convert_t5` for T5 models, which can be found in `conf/conversion/convert_t5.yaml`.

-The run_conversion parameter must be set to True to run the conversion pipeline.
+The `run_conversion` parameter must be set to `True` to run the conversion pipeline.

 ##### 4.7.2.1.
 Common
 <a id="markdown-common" name="common"></a>